JamesSaxon/jamessaxon.github.io/_posts/2021-10-04-my-home-network.md

 ![Consumption: Two Days, Zoomed.](/assets/img/home_performance/consumption_zoom.png)

-But what we didn't have before, were the super high and very-long upstream flows (maxing it out), as around 2pm on September 28 or midnight on Ocober 1.
+But what I didn't see in my earlier data, were the super high and very-long upstream flows (maxing it out), as around 2pm on September 28 or midnight on Ocober 1.
 What are these?